leshark/Simple-DNS-tunneling-detector/README.md

 This is a simple DNS tunneling detector written at [Fintech & Security Superhero hackathon](https://dshkazan.ru/finsec)
 <br>
-This code works on pure python 3.7 and uses some simple metrics to detect DNS tunnels (only HTTP traffic supported)
+This code works on pure Python 3.7 and uses some simple metrics to detect DNS tunnels (only HTTP traffic supported)

 ### Installation
 * Clone this repository into your local directory